DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 Rhys Patchell developed through the Blues Academy system after signing with them late in the 2010/11 season.
 Playing much of his club game with Cardiff RFC, by the end of his first season he had made 16 appearances and scored 114 points as he took on the goal-kicking duties.

-Gaining international honors at U18 and Wales Sevens the Ysgol Gyfun Gymraeg Glantaf product has stormed onto the domestic scene with a man-of-the-match performance at fly half on his RaboDirect PRO12 debut against the Newport Gwent Dragons at the beginning of the 2012/13 season.
+Gaining international honours at Under-18 and Wales Sevens, the Ysgol Gyfun Gymraeg Glantaf product has stormed onto the domestic scene with a man-of-the-match performance at fly half on his RaboDirect PRO12 debut against the Newport Gwent Dragons at the beginning of the 2012/13 season.

-Patchell was awarded Cardiff Blues most promising player of the year in 2013, followed by a call up to the Wales senior squad for their summer tour in Japan.
-Rhys went on to get his first cap for Wales in the tour of Japan.
+Patchell was awarded Cardiff Blues Most Promising Player of the Year in 2013, followed by a call-up to the Wales senior squad for their summer tour in Japan.
+Patchell went on to get his first cap for Wales in the tour of Japan.

 DoB1987-11-06 BirthplaceWellington Height2.01 m (6' 7") Weight122 kg (19 st 2 lb) PositionLock / Back Row

-A physical player and strong line out jumper, Paulo can play in the second row or blindside and made his international debut for Samoa in their Autumn 2012 tests, playing against Canada and France.
-He was also part of the Samoa team that defeated Wales by 26 points to 19, at the Millennium Stadium in November.
+A physical player and strong line out jumper, Paulo can play in the second row or blindside flanker and made his international debut for Samoa in their Autumn 2012 tests, playing against Canada and France.
+He was also part of the Samoa team that defeated Wales at the Millennium Stadium in November.

-Filo made his debut for the region against Benetton Treviso and made five appearance for the Blues after signing in March 2013.
+Paulo made his debut for the region against Benetton Treviso in 2013 and made five appearance for the Blues in his first season.

 DoB1987-09-10 BirthplaceTreorchy Height1.98 m (6' 6") Weight124 kg (19 st 7 lb) PositionLock